-Our postgraduate courses in Art and Design have a high number of international students creating a rich and diverse learning environment where students can really begin to understand practice in its global context and to develop cultural literacy.
+Our postgraduate courses in Art and Design typically have a high number of international students creating a rich and diverse learning environment where you can really begin to understand practice in its global context and develop cultural literacy.

-The students often work in peer groups and have the opportunity to discuss experiences that influence creative practice from different international perspectives.
+You can expect to work in peer groups and have the opportunity to discuss experiences that influence creative practice, from different international perspectives.

-Applicants should ideally hold a good honours degree 2:2 or above in Fine Art or equivalent visual arts course and be committed to the idea of Painting as a discrete discipline.
-Non standard applications from candidates with relevant professional experience will also be considered on an individual basis.
+Applicants should ideally hold an honours degree 2:2 or above in Fine Art or an equivalent visual arts course and be committed to the idea of Painting as a discrete discipline.
+Non-standard applications from candidates with relevant professional experience will also be considered on an individual basis.
 The course will require an interview or portfolio review.

 We recognise a breadth of qualifications, speak to one of our advisers today to find out how we can help you.

 For information regarding specific requirements, please fill in our request further information form.